 Female patients must meet the following four requirements in order to use this drug: 1) test negative for pregnancy within two weeks before starting treatment; 2) use effective birth control to prevent pregnancy; 3) receive oral and written warnings on the dangers of using misoprostol while of childbearing age and the risks of possible birth control failure; 4) start taking misoprostol only on the second or third day of the next normal menstrual period.

-This medication must not be shared with others.Who should not take misoprostol?
+This medication must not be shared with others.

 This medication is used to prevent stomach ulcers while you take NSAIDs (e.g., aspirin, ibuprofen, naproxen), especially if you are at risk for developing ulcers or have a history of ulcers.
 Misoprostol helps to decrease your risk of serious ulcer complications such as bleeding.
 This medication protects your stomach lining by lowering the amount of acid that comes in contact with it.This medication is also used in combination with another drug (mifepristone) to end a pregnancy (abortion).

 This medicine comes with a patient information leaflet.
 Read it carefully.
 If you have any questions about this drug, ask your doctor, nurse, or pharmacist.